 How to Round Numbers in Python

-by David Amos Jul 03, 2023 best-practices intermediate python
+by David Amos intermediate best-practices python

 With many businesses turning to Python’s powerful data science ecosystem to analyze their data, understanding how to avoid introducing bias into datasets is absolutely vital.
 If you’ve studied some statistics, then you’re probably familiar with terms like reporting bias, selection bias, and sampling bias.
 There’s another type of bias that plays an important role when you’re dealing with numeric data: rounding bias.